blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 # Should get the `HTTP/1.1 200 OK` response.
 ```

-This should work as it's the default Kubernetes behaviour
+This should work, as it's the default Kubernetes behaviour.

 Everyone -> nginx ✅